15 Best Plants for Pollinators

 Help bees, butterflies, and other pollinators with these 15 nectar-rich plants - plus how to design a garden that supports wildlife all season.

-Pollinators — bees, butterflies, hoverflies, moths — are in decline worldwide, and gardens have become one of their most important refuges.
-The good news is that helping them is genuinely easy, costs nothing extra, and turns your garden into a living, humming, fluttering space that’s far more rewarding than a quiet, sterile one.
+Pollinators - bees, butterflies, hoverflies, moths - are in decline worldwide, and gardens have become one of their most important refuges.
+The good news: helping them is genuinely easy and costs nothing extra.

 What Makes a Plant Good for Pollinators